 - Trade & Labour Mobility.

-The PPSW is a contestable fund that aims to achieve development impact in Pacific Island countries by catalysing New Zealand private sector investment of knowledge, capital resources, and expertise in these countries.
-It offers a co-investment in business ideas (ventures) that will have positive economic and social impacts in Pacific Island countries and that are expected to be commercially sustainable.
+The PPSW was a contestable fund that aimed to achieve development impact in Pacific Island countries by catalysing New Zealand private sector investment of knowledge, capital resources, and expertise in these countries.
+It offered co-investment in business ideas (ventures) that had positive economic and social impacts in Pacific Island countries and were are expected to be commercially sustainable.

-A strong partnership with an in-country partner is considered critical to success – in utilising local business knowledge, skills and resources and in maximising local benefits.
+A strong partnership with an in-country partner was considered critical to success – in utilising local business knowledge, skills and resources and in maximising local benefits.

-Eligible Pacific Island countries are: Cook Islands, Fiji, Kiribati, Nauru, Niue, Samoa, Solomon Islands, Tonga, Tokelau, Tuvalu, Vanuatu and Papua New Guinea.
+The eligible Pacific Island countries were: Cook Islands, Fiji, Kiribati, Nauru, Niue, Samoa, Solomon Islands, Tonga, Tokelau, Tuvalu, Vanuatu and Papua New Guinea.

-The fund aims to support New Zealand businesses to:
+The fund aimed to support New Zealand businesses to:

-- Grow their existing Pacific operations through a new approach that increases local development impact
+- Grow their existing Pacific operations through a new approach that increased local development impact

 - Source from Pacific producers and/or bring those producers into global supply chains or